BDC Hamburger Icon

 TipBottom line

-Tools such as Google Analytics, Salesforce, HubSpot and even spreadsheets can help you efficiently track KPIs.
+Tools, such as Google Analytics, Salesforce, HubSpot and spreadsheets, can help you efficiently track KPIs and keep everyone working toward the same goals.

 2. Outline the benefits of sales and marketing teams working together.

-Sometimes your sales and marketing teams will see things in terms of workplace competition.
-Sales and marketing team members want to secure their budgets and positions and may not see the benefits of working together.
+Sometimes, your sales and marketing teams see things in terms of workplace competition.
+Team members want to secure their budgets and positions and may not see the benefits of working together.

 Managers and leaders must communicate why collaboration is essential.
-You must understand how much time is spent on each task and determine whether your budget is being put to good use.
-Explain how collaboration can improve workplace performance by reducing conflict, lost time and wasted money.
+You must understand how much time is spent on each task and determine whether your budget is being used effectively.
+Explain how workplace collaboration reduces conflict while saving time and money.

 Even better, share how collaboration helps your business provide a great customer experience for potential and existing clients.